-Hacienda Sonora is located in the West Valley of Costa Rica, at the foot of the world-renowned, Poas Volcano, at an average altitude of 1.200 m.a.s.l.
-It is run by Alberto and his son Diego Guardia.
+Hacienda Sonora is located in the West Valley of Costa Rica, at the foot of the world-renowned, Poas Volcano, at an average altitude of 1200 m.a.s.l.
+The property is run by Alberto and his son Diego Guardia.
 The micro-mill and surrounding farmlands are all built next to a well-preserved 150-year-old sugar cane factory, giving Sonora a classical feel.

 To be able to work extensively with fermentation on high standards, the Hacienda employs around 25 persons fixed, and up to 140 season workers.
 Not only to pick the coffee but to turn these ‘high attention’ lots accordingly.

-Over last years we have been steadily choosing either a Honey or Natural lot from Hacienda Sonora as part of our Seasonal assortment.
-Each harvest (December-March) we look for the highest quality possible together with our customers.
-The coffees can be characterized as fruity and “friendly”, introducing a soft influence from fermentation together with fully present fruity tones.
+Over last years we have had Natural lots returning from Hacienda Sonora as part of our Seasonal assortment.
+After each harvest (December-March) we look for the highest quality possible together with our customers.
+The coffees can be characterized as fruity and “friendly”, introducing controlled fermentation to develop fully present fruity tones.

 At the end of the season, ICAFE will calculate a “Final Liquidation Price” from the revenues of all Costa Rica coffee exports, and the costs declared to make that revenue.
 Thereby they determine nationwide, how large the coffee pie actually was this year.
 A financial settlement then takes place among all coffee chain stakeholders, including the producers.

 The Coffee Quest’s perspective

 Price transparency is a complex promise to uphold.
 The result depends heavily on the structure of the sector, the amount of data available and the amount of time a company has to research and provide in this.
 If you buy coffee from a producer, who also processes, mills and exports, it’s more straightforward, however, this isn’t always the case.